mstark/eve_open_api/docs/UniverseApi.md

 # load the gem
 require 'eve_open_api'

-api_instance = EveOpenApi::UniverseApi.new
+api_instance = EVEOpenAPI::UniverseApi.new

-ids = EveOpenApi::PostUniverseNamesIds.new # PostUniverseNamesIds | The ids to resolve
+ids = EVEOpenAPI::PostUniverseNamesIds.new # PostUniverseNamesIds | The ids to resolve

 opts = {
   datasource: "tranquility" # String | The server name you would like data from